BootleggersROM/BootleggersROM.github.io/about.md

 Also, we got our ![Google+ Community](https://plus.google.com/communities/117332529104028864472) and our ![Telegram Group](https://t.me/keepthebootleg) to talk about the ROM and share some love if you wish!

-> "Some of the features that are included on this ROM are:
+> Some of the features that are included on this ROM are:

   * ROM Logos
   * QS Rows and Colums